 By Mark Perkins on Monday, June 1, 2020

 As American cities erupt in protest at the death of George Floyd a new ad was dropped which bluntly nails President Donald Trump for his role as an enabler of hate and racism in the United States.
-The focus of the ad is the Confederate flag.
-A symbol of the defence of slavery, civil war, segregation and treason, the campaign pointedly asks ‘So why does it keep showing up today at events supporting Donald Trump?’.
+The focus of the Flag of Treason is the Confederate flag.
+A symbol of the defence of slavery, civil war and racial segregation, the campaign pointedly asks ‘So why does it keep showing up today at events supporting Donald Trump?’.

 What makes this stark and direct attack on Trump and his Conderate flag waving supporters so extraordinary is that it wasn’t created by the Biden 2020 Election Campaign, the Democratic party or Black Lives Matter.
 It is the latest salvo fired by The Lincoln Project, currently making the most effective political campaigns of the moment and was founded by four leading, influential political strategists, all of whom were – until recently – lifelong Republicans.
 Between them they’ve created similarly effective campaigns and strategic advice for the likes of George W. Bush, Rudy Giuliani, Dick Cheney and John McCain.
 As their rapid discomfort in the Trump presidency turned to disgust The Lincoln Project was formed specifically to prevent the re-election of Trump and recently announced its support for election rival Joe Biden.

 Among them is George Conway who, by his own admission, ‘cried tears of joy’ the night Donald Trump beat Hilary Clinton.
 If his surname is vaguely familiar in the clown car of contemporary American politics, George’s wife, Kellyanne Conway, is the high-profile advisor and media cheerleader for Donald Trump.
 Just imagine some of the strained conversations over the family dinner table when they discuss work.